d2l-ai/d2l-en/chapter_introduction/intro.md

 For example, we could train a normal binary classifier to distinguish cats from dogs.
 Given the current state of computer vision, we can do this easily, with off-the-shelf tools.
-Nonetheless, no matter how accurate our model gets, we might find ourselves in trouble when the classifier encounters an image of the Bremen Town Musicians.
+Nonetheless, no matter how accurate our model gets, we might find ourselves in trouble when the classifier encounters an image of the Town Musicians of Bremen.

 ![](../img/stackedanimals.jpg)